TheArchitectDev/Architect.Identities/README.md

 Distributed applications can create unique DistributedIds with no synchronization mechanism between them.
 This holds true under almost any load.
 Even under extreme conditions, there tends be no more than 1 collision per 350 billion IDs generated.

-DistributedIds are designed to be unique within a logical context, such as a database table or Bounded Context.
-This forms the most common boundary within which uniqueness is required.
+DistributedIds are designed to be unique within a logical context, such as a database table, a Bounded Context, or even a medium-sized company.
+These form the most common boundaries within which uniqueness is required.
 Any number of distributed applications may contribute new IDs to such a context.

 Note that a DistributedId **reveals its creation timestamp**, which may be considered sensitive data in certain contexts.